The SNO+ Experiment: Calibration Systems

 To maintain the cover gas purity by preventing exposure to the measured 123\,Bq/m$^{3}$ activity in mine air, each of the calibration system elements were stringently tested for gas tightness and radon emission.
 The maximum leak rate for the entire system is less than $\mathcal{O}(10^{-6})$\,mbar$\cdot$L/s.
 Leak tests determined the leak rate to be an order of magnitude lower for all the permanently connected elements, and of the same order of magnitude for elements that will be connected to the cover gas only during calibrations.
 The materials used in the calibration systems have been measured directly for both compatibility with the scintillator (see \Cref{sec:materials}) and emanation of radon.
 Where possible, electropolished stainless steel was used to provide the cleanest possible surfaces.
 Measurements of the radon emanation for the materials used in the Universal Interface (UI, see \Cref{sec:UI}) have been conducted; results are shown in \Cref{tab:nasimEman}.
 Of these components, only the calibration side ropes and the UI are in permanent contact with the active target material.

 Exposure of the scintillator cocktail and cover gas to the calibration deployment systems is reduced by minimizing the time it stays in contact with the respective components.
 The Umbilical Retrieval Mechanism (URM, see \Cref{sec:urm}) and the gloves used to mount the sources (see \Cref{sec:UI}) are isolated when not in use.
+While the gloves are the largest source of Rn, they were chosen for their compatibility with LAB~\cite{barnard_2014}.
 Diffusion of air from the sealed space in which the side ropes are stored is minimized by the length of the tubes through which the ropes enter the UI.